 The density of the gradient determines the result of the separation.
 One of the many quality tests performed on SpermGrad is density control on every finished LOT, which guarantees consistent product performance.

 Medium optimised for fertilisation and maintaining gamete functionality

-Let the oocyte and sperm begin their journey with the G-Series in G-IVF.
+Let the oocyte and sperm begin their journey with the G-Series in G-IVF PLUS.
 The same medium can be used for all sperm preparation procedures including dilution of gradient solutions, washing, sperm counts, swim-up procedures and final dilution of the sperm fraction for fertilisation.